alan-turing-institute/census2021-backbrief/deliverables/report.md

 Another possibility that involves ML could be to replace the distance scoring metrics like the edit distance used for field matching, with a novel algorithm that is more specific to the particular field in question.
 This could be a ML algorithm trained with 2011 Gold Standard census and CCS field data, which learns the common types of differences found between corresponding fields in matched record pairs.
 These differences would therefore be penalised (by lowering the score) less by the algorithm than more unusual mismatches when it is used to score a previously unseen field pairing.

-Finally, a key recommendation is to improve the *Pre-search* algorithm using an active learning algorithm, in addition to the existing probabilistic method.
+Finally, a key recommendation is to improve the *Pre-search* algorithm using an active learning algorithm to enhance the existing probabilistic method.
 Doing this could offer the advantage of being able to train with 2021 data, reducing the risk of other methods being overfit to 2011 data.
+Were the clerical matching procedure to proceed as in 2011, there is however no guarantee that the kinds of difficult-to-match record pairs that a learning algorithm might find useful are likely to arise early enough on in the matching procedure, so a decision process is required for which record pairs to label first.

 Rather than use the EM algorithm, the values for the weights of record fields could be calculated manually (initially using the 2011 data) and then iteratively improved by the incoming data from matching (both automatic and clerical) carried out in 2021.
 Ideally, an active learning classifier will pick records from the un-labeled data pool that will improve its accuracy fastest for those indeterminate pairs assigned to clerical matching (and Pre-search) by the initial automatic methods.
 If this isn't feasible to implement, it could also be useful to utilise ONS's domain knowledge on the census to pick the most likely useful records to label on an ad hoc basis.

 Any of these suggestions that are used to improve upon the record linkage methodology can be evaluated using 2011 census/CCS data and the 2011 Gold Standard, as described earlier in this document (see *Problem Solved?*).